alloc/htmelt/README.md

   // Tool-specific options.
   esbuild: {...},
   lightningcss: {...},
-  // If true, will extract critical CSS from the HTML files.
-  isCritical: false,
   // If true, will delete the build directory before building.
   deletePrev: false,
 }